marshallshen/blog/_posts/2026-02-14-who-are-you-if-ai-writes-the-code.md

 The identity shift is real.
 The anxiety is real.
 But so is the opportunity.

 The question isn't whether to accept this new identity.
-The question is how quickly you can embrace it.
+The question is how you can embrace it.

-**Pick up the baton.**
+Pick up the baton.